elunna/nerfhack-changelog/README.md

 **teleport**
 * High level spellcasters are able to warp to the hero when further than 7 square away.

+**illusion**
+* High level spellcasters are able to create mirror images of themselves - which one is the real caster?

 ### Clerical Spells